rjcmarkelz/rjcmarkelz.github.io-old/content/project/biodiversity-fire.md

 +++
-title = "Biodiversity and Fire" description = "How does plant biodiversity affect fires in California ecosystems?" date = 2021-04-13T02:13:50Z author = "Cody Markelz"
+title = "Biodiversity and Fire" description = "  How does plant biodiversity affect fires in California ecosystems?" date = 2021-04-13T02:13:50Z author = "Cody Markelz"
 +++